kjhealy/kieranhealy.hugo/content/blog/apple-mobility-data.markdown

 {{< /highlight >}}

-The `index` is the measured outcome, tracking relative usage of each service.
+The `index` is the measured outcome, tracking relative usage of directions for each mode of transportation.
 Let's take a look at the data for New York.

 {{< highlight r >}}
 raw_ny <- apple_mobility %>%